Elsa Miranda: Cinema

 In addition to her recordings with the Alfredo Antonini Viva America Orchestra and the Desi Arnaz Orchestra, Miranda included several recordings of boleros with the Cuban René Touzet Orchestra for Seeco Records in her discography.

 Miranda's musical performances on both radio and television were widely applauded by members of the public as well as professional critics of her time.
 For example, reviewers in The Billboard magazine specifically applauded Elsa Miranda for her sweet and spirited renditions of boleros.
 In addition, they cited her for the intimacy of her performances and her ability to contrast English and Spanish lyrics with such ease.

 Death

-On 27 April 2007, Miranda passed away at the Madison Center in Old Bridge, New Jersey at the age of 85.
+On 27 April 2007, Miranda died at the Madison Center in Old Bridge, New Jersey, at the age of 85.
 Her cremated remains were buried in Calvary Cemetery in Cherry Hill, New Jersey.
 She is survived by her daughter, her sister, two granddaughters, and three great-grandchildren.
 Her musical legacy includes several single recordings of popular Latin American music from the Golden Age of Radio on major labels including: Columbia Records, Victor Records and Alpha Records.